Mo Donegal

-Mo Donegal (foaled April 19, 2019) is a retired American Thoroughbred racehorse that won the 2022 Belmont Stakes horse race.
+Mo Donegal (born on April 19, 2019) is a retired American Thoroughbred racehorse that won the 2022 Belmont Stakes horse race.
 The horse is owned by Donegal Racing and Repole Stable.

 Background

 Mo Donegal is named for his sire the champion horse Uncle Mo and the horse's co-owner Donegal racing.

-Mo Donegal is a bay colt bred by Ashview Farm and Colts Neck Farm and consigned to the Keeneland sale by Ashview Farm.
+Mo Donegal is a bay stallion bred by Ashview Farm and Colts Neck Farm and consigned to the Keeneland sale by Ashview Farm.
 Mo Donegal is the second of three foals by Callingmissbrown and her lone stakes winner to date.
 She also has a 2-year-old Into Mischief filly named Prank, who sold for $500,000 by agent Frank Brothers, from Ashview's consignment at the 2021 Keeneland September Yearling Sale.
 Jerry Crawford, CEO of Donegal Racing bought Mo Donegal for $250,000 at the 2020 Keeneland September Yearling Sale and he was named later.
 Prior to the running of the 2022 Kentucky Derby Mike Repole spent to buy a 25% share of Mo Donegal.